MahdiEttayi/developer-roadmap/content/roadmaps/114-software-architect/content/100-software-architect-basics/100-what-is-software-architecture.md

 # What is Software Architecture?

-Describes how an application is built including its components, how they interact with each other, environment in which they operate and so on.
+Describes how an application is built including its components, How they interact with each other,
+Environment in which they operate and so on.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.future-processing.com/blog/what-is-software-architecture-in-software-engineering/'>What is Software Architecture in Software Engineering?</BadgeLink>